Chart Color Schemes

 Educational achievement in Kew East places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Kew East is notably higher than national averages.
-Among residents aged 15 and above, 53.1% have university qualifications, compared to 30.4% nationally and 33.4% in Victoria as of the latest available data.
-Bachelor degrees are most common at 33.0%, followed by postgraduate qualifications (15.0%) and graduate diplomas (5.1%).
-Vocational pathways account for 17.9% of qualifications, with advanced diplomas at 9.0% and certificates at 8.9%.
+Educational attainment in Kew East is notably high, with 53.1% of residents aged 15 and above holding university qualifications as of the latest data.
+This figure exceeds both national (30.4%) and state (VIC, 33.4%) averages, indicating a significant educational advantage for the area.
+Among these residents, bachelor degrees are most prevalent at 33.0%, followed by postgraduate qualifications at 15.0% and graduate diplomas at 5.1%.
+Vocational pathways account for 17.9% of qualifications in this age group, with advanced diplomas making up 9.0% and certificates accounting for 8.9%.

-Educational participation is high, with 32.4% of residents currently enrolled in formal education.
-This includes 9.6% in secondary education, 9.5% in primary education, and 8.6% pursuing tertiary education as of the reported period.
+Educational participation is notably high, with 32.4% of residents currently enrolled in formal education as of the latest data available.
+This includes 9.6% in secondary education, 9.5% in primary education, and 8.6% pursuing tertiary education.

 Frequently Asked Questions - Education